yparitcher/libzmanim/README.md

 # Libzmanim

-a C library for zmanim and hebrew date
+a C library for zmanim and hebrew dates

 a port of [KosherJava/Zmanim](https://github.com/KosherJava/zmanim) developed by Eliyahu Hershfeld.